adsmaniotto/adsmaniotto.github.io/resume.md

 ### Experience

 __SpotHero__ | *Data Scientist*, August 2017 to present
-- Created predictive models to optimize pricing strategy and conversion rates using internal search tracking data.
+- Created predictive models to optimize pricing strategy and conversion rates using internal search data.
-- Developed an end-to-end license plate detection/OCR model using Keras and TensorFlow.
 - Successfully scaled and maintained data science ETL pipelines using Airflow, Spark, and Presto on an EMR cluster.
 - Developed a model to predict customer churn in Python, used to improve retention rates and optimize incentive spend.
+- Built a visualization app to help analysts understand geospatial search data using D3.js and Flask.
-- Identified opportunities for customer personalization within the product through unsupervised learning /segmentation methods.
+- Identified opportunities for UX personalization through unsupervised learning / clustering methods.
-- Mentored business analysts in SQL and Python, empowering the team to complement their BI tools with programming skills.
-- Contributed to data science/engineering roadmap by collaborating with internal stakeholders to identify business needs.
+- Designed and implemented models to uncover Conversion and Marketing Attribution KPIs using clickstream data.

 __GE Transportation__ | *Data Scientist Intern*, May 2017 to August 2017
 - Created a time series analysis to evaluate engine testing, resulting in over $200K in potential long-term cost-savings annually.